 Machine learning is an automatic technique that is revolutionizing the scientific research with innovative applications and the Artificial Neural Networks (ANN) is a powerful machine learning method widely use in astrophysics.
-In ten years of operation of the Fermi-LAT gamma telescope detected more than 5000 γ -ray sources but the number of uncertain sources has exceeded 50% of the detected sources.
+In eight years of operation the Fermi-LAT gamma telescope detected more than 5000 $\gamma$ -ray sources but the number of unassociated sources and uncertain blazars has exceeded 50% of the detected sources.
 ANN algorithms were applied to classify Fermi uncertain sources when strict classifications were not available significantly improving the number of classified objects.
-The aim of this study was to optimize the precision and effectiveness of an ANN machine learning method in order to open up new considerations on the population of the γ -ray sky, and the precision of significant samples selection planning for rigorous analyses and multiwavelength observational campaigns.
+The aim of this study was to optimize the precision and effectiveness of an ANN machine learning method in order to open up new considerations on the population of the $\gamma$ -ray sky, and the precision of significant samples selection planning for rigorous analyses and multiwavelength observational campaigns.